The Weir review – Brendan Gleeson makes his West End debut in a “spellbindingly atmospheric” play

-Four men and a woman walk into a pub...
-It sounds like the start of a bad joke, right?
-Indeed it does, but The Weir's writer Connor McPherson has more on his mind than easy laughs when he assembles this quintet in a pub in some isolated corner of rural Ireland.
+Four men and a woman walk into a pub… It sounds like the start of a bad joke, right?
+Indeed it does, but The Weir‘s writer Conor McPherson has more on his mind than easy laughs when he assembles this quintet in a pub in some isolated corner of rural Ireland.

-Not that the play doesn't have its share of humour.
+Not that the play doesn’t have its share of humour.
 Directed by the writer himself, the revival at the Harold Pinter Theatre is full to the brim with observational comedy.
-Few contemporary dramatists have as fine an ear for the way people really talk, such as when one character muses "There's a lot to be said for independence..." then can't come up with anything more to say about it.
+Few contemporary dramatists have as fine an ear as McPherson for the way people really talk, such as when one character muses “There’s a lot to be said for independence…” then can’t come up with anything more to say about it.

 Set solely in a dimly-lit watering hole with the wind howling outside, McPherson’s masterpiece is spellbindingly atmospheric as its protagonists swerve from small talk to telling spooky stories.

-World-weary mechanic Jack (Brendan Gleeson) is the first to arrive and he's joined by barman Brendan (Owen McDonnell), old codger Jim (Sean McGinley) and show-off Finbar (Tom Vaughan-Lawlor).
+World-weary mechanic Jack (Brendan Gleeson) is the first to arrive and he’s joined by barman Brendan (Owen McDonnell), old codger Jim (Seán McGinley) and show-off Finbar (Tom Vaughan-Lawlor).

 Affectionate put-downs fly, the way they always do when a bunch of blokes hang out at their local, but also in their midst is Dubliner Valerie (Kate Phillips), whom Finbar has been trying to impress by showing her around the area.
 She listens to their ghostly tales, then tells one of her own that renders them speechless.